What Is the Best Paper Trading Platform? Top Picks for 2025

 What to Look for in Free Trading Simulators

-Thinkorswim is another solid platform, though its free paper trading access is limited to 30 days unless you have a Schwab account.
+For TD Ameritrade customers: Thinkorswim is excellent—but paper trading access expires after 30 days unless you have a funded Schwab account.

 FAQ